 Environmental IssuesHurricane Sandy exposed us to future weather patterns. accelerated beach erosion and unexpected powerful storms.
 How can we protect our oceans when offshore wind turbines become unserviceable, fail and pollute?[MORE]

 Integrity —Another 38Studios?James O’Neil, our past RI attorney general writes about the financial sham, Deepwater Wind’s Demonstraton Project of 5 offsore turbines off Block Island and how it may cost Rhode Island taxpayers $500,000,000 to fix.
 [MORE]

 Affect on RI Economy Deepwater Wind claims ‘hundreds of new jobs’ when under oath they said, ‘6 permanent jobs’.
 The components are huge but the employed workforce is small.
 Cost overages will all be born by Rhode Island Taxpayers-automatically.

 Does RI Need Deepwater Wind’s Turbines?

 DeepwaterResistance.org, a grass roots group of well-informed Rhode Islanders opposed to Deepwater Wind, a Wall Street financial creation, that intends to make a fortune at our expense (just like 38 Studios) using offshore wind energy financial incentives currently offered by the US Government and Rhode Island.
-Deepwater Wind tried to bury 35,000 volt cables just below the beach sand on Narragansett Town Beach and showed no regard for people’s concerns of safety and community.
-They FAILED.
-We want them to go away.
 Now, they threaten Block Island’s pristine views from Southeast Light and Mohegan Bluffs.
 Join us is stopping their effort to drain our pocketbooks.
 HERE IS WHAT YOU CAN DO NOW.

 What we do to help Rhode Islanders?